-- Promote CKI throughout the Kiwanis district through articles, mailings and presentations. - In coordination with the CKI district governor, provide a report to the Kiwanis district board that highlights the activities of the CKI district board as well as the CKI district. - Assist the district treasurer and budget committee with financial planning and reporting. - Attend the annual Service Leadership Programs Conference sponsored by Kiwanis International and the Governors and Administrators Training Conference sponsored by CKI. - Serve as an ex-officio (non-voting) member of the CKI district board.
-You or your designee must be present at all official board meetings. - · Understand and follow youth protection policies, maintain a current cleared background check and complete online youth protection courses. - Ensure district stability by working to recruit and train students to serve in district-wide office. - Work with Kiwanis club advisors and faculty advisors to ensure the stability of clubs within the district, linking them to resources and supports offered by the district or headquarters.
+- Promote CKI throughout the Kiwanis district through articles, mailings and presentations. - In coordination with the CKI district governor, provide a report to the Kiwanis district board that highlights the activities of the CKI district board as well as the CKI district. - Assist the district treasurer and budget committee with financial planning and reporting. - Attend Governors' and Administrators' Training Conference and any other trainings sponsored by CKI. - Serve as an ex-officio (non-voting) member of the CKI district board.
+You or your designee must be present at all official board meetings. - Understand and follow youth protection policies, maintain a current cleared background check and complete online youth protection courses. - Ensure district stability by working to recruit and train students to serve in district-wide office. - Work with Kiwanis club advisors and faculty advisors to ensure the stability of clubs within the district, linking them to resources and supports offered by the district or headquarters.